Amber Riley: 2020–present: EP RILEY and other works

 On February 28, 2020, Riley confirmed she had finished recording songs for her debut extended play (EP).
 She announced that she would be performing under the name "Riley" (stylized in all caps as "RILEY") and released the single "A Moment" on September 4, 2020.
 "BGE" (initialism for big girl energy) was released as the second single from the EP on September 18, alongside its music video.
 Her self-titled EP, RILEY, was released on October 2, 2020, featuring a total of six tracks.
 On October 8, 2020 she released a music video for the track "Creepin'".

 In 2021, Riley starred as the lead character in the BET+ film Christmas Déjà Vu, in which she plays "a woman with a downtrodden life who hates Christmas and longs for the life she could have had as a singer.
 She meets an angel who grants her wish."
 Riley also starred in the Lifetime thriller trilogy Single Black Female, inspired by the 1992 film Single White Female.
 She plays Simone Hicks, an assistant who becomes an obsessive and dangerous stalker.
 The films were released in 2022, 2024 and 2025, and Riley also served as an executive producer in the two sequels.

 In 2022, Riley competed in season eight of The Masked Singer as "Harp" and won the season.
 In 2023, she competed as "Jellyfish" on the fourth season of The Masked Singer UK and finished in fourth place.

 In February 2023, Riley announced that her solo debut album would be released later that year.
 As of October 2025, the album is yet to be announced.
 In October 2023, she featured as a judge on the British reality talent competition Mamma Mia!
 I Have a Dream, which was filmed in Corfu, Greece.

 Since 2024, Riley has voiced the character Ursula in the Disney Jr. animated series Ariel.
 The series was renewed for a second season in June 2025.
+For her work in the show, she was nominated for a Children's and Family Emmy Awards for Outstanding Voice Performer in a Preschool Program.

 In September 2025, The CW announced a slate of original films based on Harlequin romance novels.
-Riley stars as the title character in Savvy Sheldon Feels Good As Hell, set to premiere on November 30, 2025.
+Riley stars as the title character in Savvy Sheldon Feels Good As Hell, the movie premiered on November 30, 2025.